 You can download this Conditional Formatting template here – Conditional Formatting Excel Template

 This has been a guide to Conditional Formatting in Excel.
-Here we discuss how to use Conditional Formatting formula along with excel example and downloadable excel templates.
+Here we discuss how to use the Conditional Formatting formula along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –